blacklightpy/vaultofknowledge/Knot Analogy of Samsaara.md

 ### The tricking the cow story by Aachaarya Shoonya
 Source: https://www.acharyashunya.com/post/2019/03/28/our-bondages-live-only-in-our-mind

-> My guru, Baba, once told me a story.
-In an ashram, a cow was always tied up at night so she would not wander away.
-One day, the rope used to tie up the cow could not be found.
->
 > A student tried to guide the cow into the cowshed so that she would be safe and dry in case of rain, but she would not go inside.
 The student went to his guru, who told him that the cow was used to being led by a rope, but since the rope was missing, he should pretend to tie a rope around her neck and lead her with the imaginary rope.
 >
 > It worked.
 The cow got up and came along meekly.